What to see and do in Mendoza: tourism, wine, and nature

 What time of year is best to visit Mendoza?

-From January to April and from October to December, the weather is pleasant or warm with very little rainfall, making it ideal for adventure tourism activities in Potrerillos.
+From January to April and from October to December, the weather is pleasant, warm and with very little rainfall, ideal conditions to enjoy adventure tourism activities in places like Potrerillos.

 Leave a Reply